Thomas U. Koll

 Thomas Koll (born October 11, 1956) is a technology business executive and chairman and CEO of Laplink Software, a provider of PC migration software based in Bellevue, Washington.
 Before joining Laplink in 2003, Koll served as chairman and CEO of Infowave Software and vice president of Microsoft's Network Solutions Group.
-He also was an author and publisher in his home country of Germany.
+He is an author and publisher in his home country of Germany.

 Education

 Koll attended the Free University of Berlin where he received B.A. and M.A. degrees in political science.
 He served as lecturer and assistant professor of International Politics at the university's Otto-Suhr Institute for five years.

+Career

-Academia and Publishing
+Academia and publishing

-At the Otto-Suhr-Institute (Dep. of Political Science) Koll was also the administrator for the Center for International Services (Spezialisierungsschwerpunkt Internationale Dienste), which coordinated the studies and programs for international careers in diplomacy and service in international organizations.
+In the Department of Political Science at the Otto-Suhr-Institute, Koll was also the administrator for the Center for International Services (Spezialisierungsschwerpunkt Internationale Dienste), which coordinated the studies and programs for international careers in diplomacy and service in international organizations.
 As part of that he was the lead on the introduction of the ERASMUS program and created exchange programs with the London School of Economics and the University of Sussex.

 During his studies Koll joined the Wissenschaftlicher Autoren-Verlag as co-owner and Associate Publisher (1979–84) where he published 21 books on political and history subjects.
 Among them was Bernd Schimmer's “Recht ohne Gerechtigkeit” (“Law Without Justice”), which described the work of the special courts during the Nazi-Regime violating human rights and furthering the Nazis' racist agenda.
-After departing WAV Koll founded his own company (1984–88) specializing on city literature and architectural history.
+After departing WAV, Koll founded his own company (1984–88) specializing on city literature and architectural history.
 The company published four books.

 During his time at the university Koll also published four books as co-author or editor.
 Highlight was the 1988 collection of original articles on the World Bank: Die Weltbank: Structur, Aufgaben und Bedeutung.